astenlund/fs2ff/README.md

 1. Start Microsoft Flight Simulator.
 As soon as you get to the main menu, the game is ready to accept connections.
 1. While waiting for MSFS to start (it takes a while!), download fs2ff.exe from the [latest release](https://github.com/astenlund/fs2ff/releases/latest).
 1. Double-click the file.
-1. If you get a scary red popup that tells you that "Windows protected your PC", click More info -> Run anyway.
+1. If you get a popup window that tells you that "Windows protected your PC", click More info -> Run anyway.
 1. In the fs2ff app, click the big Connect button.
 Unless anything goes wrong, you will now be connected to MSFS.
 1. To verify the connection, open ForeFlight on your iPad or iPhone and navigate to More -> Devices.
 1. Do not forget to activate Auto Center (upper right corner) in the map view in ForeFlight.